juanpc2018/Amiga-PPC-links/README.md

 But 060 CPUs have compatibility issues with older Amiga 500 Games, </br>
 68k cpus were 16-Bits, </br>
 Since 68030 the transition to 32-Bit begun, </br>
-But that Transition had errors. </br>
+that Transition too many changes and errors. </br>
+Examples: </br>
+Basilik II emulator had to Disable some features to avoid triggering a CPU Bug, </br>
-For example, the last 68k CPU </br>
-Was Motorola / Freescale 68060 Rev6 </br>
+the last 68k CPU was Motorola / Freescale 68060 Rev6 </br>
 available in 50Mhz, 60Mhz and 66MHz.  </br>
 75MHz was also available but was LC060 No FPU, </br>
 And EC060 No FPU, No MMU. </br>